Ledger-Donjon/turboplot/README.md

 ```

 Note: In this mode, the user interface may still use the GPU; The trace rendering will be performed only on the CPU.

+Controls:
+- Horizontal panning is performed using left or right mouse buttons.
+- Vertical offset can be modified using Alt + left or right mouse drag.
+- Horizontal zoom is performed using mouse wheel.
+- Vertical zoom is performed using Alt + mouse wheel.
+- UI can be scaled up using Ctrl + =.

+## Limitations

+This tool is experimental and still in development.
+TurboPlot can only open numpy files (.npy) with 1D arrays.
+For the moment, only one trace can be displayed at a time.

 ## License